 Rosamunde Pilcher’s Cornwall

-With its dramatic coastline, spectacular scenery, sweeping sandy beaches, traditional fishing villages, maritime and mining history, Cornwall has inspired many artists to paint, to write and to sculpt.
+Inspired by the Cornish landscape Rosamunde Pilcher set many of her incredible books in its surrounding with its dramatic coastline, spectacular scenery, sweeping sandy beaches, traditional fishing villages, maritime and mining history!
+Cornwall has inspired many artists to paint, to write and to sculpt.

-The Shell Seekers was filmed in Cornwall in 2006 at various locations and it is little surprise that the film adaptations of her novels feature some of Cornwall's most spectacular locations, including St Michael's Mount, Penzance, Land's End and Lamorna.
+The Shell Seekers was filmed in Cornwall in 2006 at various locations and it is little surprise that the film adaptations of her novels feature some of Cornwall’s most spectacular locations.
 A visit to the beautiful county of Cornwall gives you the opportunity to discover the villages, houses and coves which feature so prominently in the novels of Rosamunde Pilcher.

 If you are interested in visiting the Cornwall film locations featured in Rosamunde Pilcher’s books, our holiday cottages in Falmouth, Mylor, Restronguet and Flushing are in an ideal location from which you can discover and explore the Rosamunde Pilcher film locations.